 Most gardening books, websites, plant labels and seed packets refer to a plants hardiness zone, climate zone or growing zone.
-To become familiar with the climate or microclimate in our area, the USDA Plant Hardiness Map and the Sunset Zone Map are a great starting guide for determining what plants will thrive in your garden space.
-Ojai is typically much warmer (10 degrees) than Ventura in the summer, and in the winter Ojai is typically much cooler than Ventura.
+To become familiar with the climate or microclimate in our area, the USDA Plant Hardiness Map and the Sunset Zone Map are a great starting guide for determining what plants will grow in your garden area.
+The city of Ojai is typically much warmer (~10 degrees) than Ventura in the summer, and in the winter Ojai is typically much cooler than Ventura.
 Add in the ocean currents, wind and ” climate chaos” along with El Ninos, and it can get complicated.

 Historic Climate ZONE Information is typically measured by USDA and others.

 For Ojai, Santa Paula and Fillmore: Sunset Zone 20 and 21, USDA Hardiness Zone of 9b and CA WUCOLS Zone 4

 For Oxnard, Ventura, Carpenteria and Santa Barbara: Sunset Zone 23 and 24, USDA Hardiness Zone of 10a and CA WUCOLS Zone 3

 The city of Ojai is just 13 miles inland, nestled in between the Pacific Ocean (sea level) and the Los Padres National Forest (elevation up to 5,000 feet.)
 Ventura, Oxnard, Carpenteria and Santa Barbara are next to the ocean, so ocean breezes and water temperatures influence the weather.
 Humidity, rainfall, temperature and climate zone all influence how quickly moisture evaporates from the soil and the plant, which influences how much water our plants need.